Jacob Epstein: World War I

-As Epstein had become a naturalized British subject in December 1910 he was eligible for conscription into the British armed forces.
+As Epstein had become a naturalized British subject in December 1910 he was liable to conscription into the British armed forces.
 After lobbying by Margaret Epstein, John Quinn and others, a three-month exemption from conscription was granted, which allowed Epstein to prepare for a major solo exhibition at the Leicester Galleries in February and March 1917.
 The exhibition drew large crowds and was a critical and commercial success.
 A further three-month exemption from conscription was granted, but after a press campaign featuring objections from, among others, G. K. Chesterton and the sculptor Adrian Jones, plus a question in the House of Commons, the concession was withdrawn.
 By September 1917 Epstein was a private in the 38th Battalion of the Royal Fusiliers, known as the Jewish Legion, stationed at the Crownhill barracks, Plymouth.

 Several attempts were made to have Epstein created an official war artist.
-His release from active service and secondment to the newly formed Imperial War Museum was approved by Field Marshal Haig in December 1917 but promptly withdrawn after the sculptor George Frampton raised objections.
+His release from active service and secondment to the new Imperial War Museum was approved by Field Marshal Douglas Haig in December 1917 but promptly withdrawn after the sculptor George Frampton raised objections.
 The scheduled departure of his regiment to the Middle East precipitated a breakdown in Epstein.
 After he was found wandering on Dartmoor, and spent a period in hospital, he was discharged from the army in July 1918 without having left England.
 After the war ended, Muirhead Bone purchased, for the Imperial War Museum, three portrait busts of military subjects by Epstein including The Tin Hat and Sergeant D F Hunter, VC.